-“Umarah and Hajj is the most important events in the region and we pride ourselves on offering exceptional services to the pilgrims,” says Sultan AlDeghaither, CTO of Zain Saudi Arabia.
+“Umarah and Hajj is the most important events in the region and we pride ourselves on offering exceptional services to the pilgrims,” says Sultan AlDeghaither, CTO of Zain Saudi Arabia, in a release.
 “The deployment of the Nokia MEC platform and two smart Hajj applications on this network is yet another milestone in our evolution toward building smart cities in the kingdom.”

 Elsewhere, Nokia has inked an MoU with the Tianfu New Area Chengdu Administrative Committee in China regarding digital city development.
 The breadth of work includes the construction of the data centre and related telecom infrastructure, the deployment of the trial network for the Internet of Things (IoT), the incubation of IoT applications and devices, big data and the deployment of an end-to-end optics network in Tianfu New Area.